Eddevinc/Virtual-Computer-Lab-Demo/accessing-avd.md

-# Access the Published Application
+# Access the Published Application in Pooled Hostpool

 In this exercise, we will access the Desktop and RemoteApps using browser.

 1. Open the following URL in a new browser tab in the JumpVM.
 This URL will lead us to the Remote Desktop Web Client.

-        '''aka.ms/wvdarmweb'''
+        aka.ms/wvdarmweb

 2. Now to login, enter the lab credentials as mentioned below:

-Username: Paste your username and then click on Next.
+   - Username:

+   - Password:

+>**Note:** If there's a dialog box saying Help us protect your account, then select Skip for now option.

+3. The AVD dashboard will launch, then click on Word application you want to access.

+4. Select **Allow** on the prompt asking permission to *Access local resources*.

+5. Enter the lab credentials to access the application and click on Submit.

+   - Username:

+   - Password:

+6. The application will launch and will be ready to use.